2 tips for the DAKI retrospective incl. examples

 Improve: What should we do more of?

-✅ Example: It’s good to look at agile metrics, such as your team’s velocity, from time to time - that hasn’t happened much lately!
+✅ Example: It’s good to look at agile metrics, such as your team’s velocity, from time to time - this hasn’t happened much lately!
 We should get better at keeping an eye on our metrics.

 DAKI Retro